Donald Ardell

-Donald Ardell is an American politician who has served as a member of the Maine House of Representatives since December 7, 2022.
-He represents Maine's 6th House district.
+Donald Ardell is an American politician who has served as a member of the Maine House of Representatives from the 6th district.
+He assumed office on December 7, 2022.
+A Republican, he represents communities in Aroostook County, including Monticello, Mars Hill, and Mapleton.
 Before becoming a politician, he was a federal agent and criminal investigator.

 Electoral history

-He was elected on November 8, 2022, in the 2022 Maine House of Representatives election.
+Ardell was elected on November 8, 2022, in the 2022 Maine House of Representatives election.
 He assumed office on December 7, 2022.
+He is serving in the 131st and 132nd Maine Legislatures.
+Ardell serves on the Criminal Justice and Public Safety Committee and the Engrossed Bills Committee.